 - If you are attending a course provided by the Workforce Learning & Development Team, the information we collect will be used to administer your course(s), invoice for your course(s) and to maintain your training record.

 - We may share your information with HM Revenues and Customs, and with the Department for Work and Pensions, to help us check that your financial assessment is correct and to help detect and prevent fraud.

-- We may share your information with the Care Quality Commission (CQC) so that they can monitor the quality of services we are providing.
+- We may share your information with the Care Quality Commission (CQC).
 You can read the CQC Privacy Notice.

 - Information we collect as part of a Deprivation of Liberty Safeguards assessment may be shared with other professionals and interested parties who have been consulted as part of the assessment and authorisation process.

 - The information you provide may be shared with other departments in the Council for the purpose of preventing and detecting fraud, or the misuse of public funds, or for any legal or statutory requirements.
 It may also be shared with other public bodies such as The Court of Protection and The Cabinet Office for a similar purpose.

 - The information you provide may be shared with a third party residential care provider on a commissioned basis.